SoftEng-HEIGVD/Teaching-HEIGVD-RES-2020-Exercise-Protocol-Design/LucasGianinetti/PROTOCOL.md

 - Server response to client's initiation is "**Welcome!**"
 - **Operator** has to be *ADD*, *SUB*, *MUL* or *DIV*
 - **Operands** can be any number.
+- See Protocol.java
 #### Who closes the connection and when ?

-The server closes the connection after sending the result to the client.
+The server closes the connection after sending the result to the client and receive ACK from client.